LogtalkDotOrg/logtalk3/manuals/_sources/userman/predicates.rst.txt

 closure will be extended with exactly one extra argument.

-When calling a meta-predicate, a closure can correspond to a user-defined predicate, a built-in predicate, a lambda expression, or a control construct.
+When calling a meta-predicate, a closure can correspond to a user-defined predicate, a built-in predicate, a :term:`lambda expression`, or a control construct.

 .. _predicates_lambdas: